On this page:

 About the Early Childhood Early Intervention approach

-The National Disability Insurance Agency (NDIA) worked with a range of leading Australian early childhood intervention practitioners and researchers to design the ECEI approach.
+The NDIA worked with a range of leading Australian early childhood intervention practitioners and researchers to design the ECEI approach.

 The approach has been designed to identify the type and level of support a child needs to achieve their best outcome.
 A child’s early years are very important as they set up how they will learn and develop later in life.